 New recruit of the OCE as an executive assistant, her primary mission is to provide logistics and administration support, in particular to the main OCE international project.

 Simon Klein - Science and Communication Officer

 Simon Klein is an ecologist studying pollinators ecology.
-He also have a teaching diploma.
+He also has a teaching diploma.
 He did his PhD in France (CNRS in Toulouse) and in Australia (Macquarie University, Sydney) and studied the impacts of environmental stressors on social bees behaviour.
 He then taught biology to bachelor students in France and Australia.
-In 2019, after his PhD, he facilitated science in the GoodPlanet Fundation for Biodiversity in Paris ; and worked as a biology and geology teacher at the Solertia institut near Paris.
-Appart from his stong academic and pedagogic engagement, Simon is active in theater making, and is keen on transmitting sciences through comedy.
+In 2019, after his PhD, he facilitated science in the GoodPlanet Foundation for Biodiversity in Paris ; and worked as a biology and geology teacher at the Solertia institut near Paris.
+Apart from his strong academic and pedagogic engagement, Simon is active in theater making, and is keen on transmitting sciences through comedy.